mgrabul/RagSystems/notes.md

 Technical problems that LLMs have:

 * Under fitted, high bias - meaning the number of parameters is not big enough to correctly approximate all input, not powerful enough to correctly answer to the input.

-* Tightly correlated to the type of data they are trained on - If a model is trained on the subject of history it will not be able to answer questions from mathematics, also their knowledge might not be up to date
+* Tightly correlated to the type of data they are trained on - If a model is trained on the subject of history it will not be able to answer questions from mathematics, also their knowledge might not be up to date.

 Rag systems do not suffer as much as other models from this problem, their memory can be extended without the need for training or adding additional parameters.